adaptris/interlok-docs/docs/pages/advanced/advanced-failover.md

 ## Failover Mode ##

-When multiple instances of Interlok start in failover mode, only one single instance, known as the master, will fully start up ready to process messages.
-All other Interlok instances in the cluster will sit and wait in a dormant state (slave) until they are promoted to the master.
+When multiple instances of Interlok start in failover mode, only one single instance, known as the primary, will fully start up ready to process messages.
+All other Interlok instances in the cluster will sit and wait in a dormant state (secondary) until they are promoted to the primary.

-In failover mode all instances are started as slaves.
+In failover mode all instances are started as secondaries.

-Upon start-up of multiple instances in failover mode, if you have not configured the slave position for each, they will decide the order themselves.
+Upon start-up of multiple instances in failover mode, if you have not configured the secondary position for each, they will decide the order themselves.

-The instance nominated as slave at position 1 will be the next instance to promote itself to master.
-If there is currently no master instance running this slave will promote itself immediately.
+The instance nominated as secondary at position 1 will be the next instance to promote itself to primary.
+If there is currently no primary instance running this secondary will promote itself immediately.

-Should the master stop communicating with the other instances it is then assumed the master instance has gone down, in which case as soon as each slave recognises the lack of communication from the master, the slave in position 1 will promote itself to master.
-Each additional slave in positions 2 and above will each promote themselves up one position.
+Should the primary stop communicating with the other instances it is then assumed the primary instance has gone down, in which case as soon as each secondary recognises the lack of communication from the primary, the secondary in position 1 will promote itself to primary.
+Each additional secondary in positions 2 and above will each promote themselves up one position.

-If you start new slaves at any time, all slaves in the cluster may decide to re-order themselves to accomodate the new slave.
+If you start new secondaries at any time, all secondaries in the cluster may decide to re-order themselves to accomodate the new secondary.

 Each instance in the cluster constantly communicates with every other instance in the cluster via multicast or direct TCP, dpending on your configuration, specified below.